Prevent Attic Mold In Eastern PA

 - Check all HVAC components and plumbing systems running through the attic for leaks or condensation.
 Even something as seemingly minor has condensation can lead to serious mold development.

 - Water leaks need to be properly resolved before you develop a mold problem– it only takes 24-48 hours for mold to develop in the presence of moisture.

 Roofing– Problems with your roof system can lead to major water intrusion and serious mold development.

 - Conduct regular assessments of your roof from the outside and from the inside.
-Deteriorating or missing shingles and damaged flashing are a couple of the key signs of NJ roof damage.
+Deteriorating or missing shingles and damaged flashing are a couple of the key signs of potential roof damage.

-- If you are concerned about the condition of your NJ roof, you should have it inspected by a roofing professional in your Eastern PA or Philadelphia area.
+- If you are concerned about the condition of your roof, you should have it inspected by a roofing professional in your Eastern PA or Philadelphia area.

 - Make sure that all vents are free of any obstructions or damage.
 Clogged or damaged vents can lead to moisture buildup in your attic.
 Over time, moisture buildup from humidity or condensation will lead to wood rot, roofing problems, damaged insulation, and mold development.

 Ventilation–Insufficient air circulation and ventilation is one of the most overlooked cause of attic mold.
 It is also one of the most common driving causes of mold development in attics.

 - Properly installed and sufficiently sized soffit vents, ridge vents and gable wall vents can promote air circulation and prevent moisture buildup in your attic.

 - Make sure that all ventilation/fan systems from other areas of the home DO NOT empty into the attic.
 If this is the case, the air being emptied into the attic will cause moisture buildup if you do not know to combat it properly.